MetOffice/lfric_core/infrastructure/documentation/buildsystem.rst

 override the automatically generated code with a manually written PSy-layer module.

-The simplest way to achieve this is to start by building Gung Ho with a stock checkout.
+The simplest way to achieve this is to start by building GungHo with a stock checkout.
 This will generate all the PSy-layer modules as normal.
 Then move the one you wish to override from "working/gungho/algorithm" to ``gungho/source/psy`` and modify it according to your needs.
 The file will have